It’s an all-too-familiar lament: I meant to get out more, be more adventurous. I don’t know what happened …

 Adventure Coaching: what it’s about

 For some folks, the thrill of the adventure includes wrestling with these questions and issues on their own.
-Odds are, though, if you continually find yourself at year’s end lamenting the trails not traveled, the adventures not taken, you are not one of these people.
+Odds are, though, if you continually find yourself lamenting the trails not hiked, the adventures not taken, you are not one of these people.
 Odds are you could benefit from GetGoingNC Adventure Coaching.
 With GetGoingNC Adventure Coaching, you get:

 - Initial consultation.
 After filling out a questionnaire identifying your goals (general or specific), we’ll meet to discuss them in detail.
 From that initial consultation comes an IPA (Initial Plan of Action).

 - IPA.
 Your IPA outlines various options and what will be required of you to fulfill each option.
 This is not a detailed plan of attack; rather, an overview of what would be required, to give you a better sense of the task.

 - Plan of Action.
 We’ll go over the IPA and come up with your final Plan of Action, which will include a detailed plan of attack.
 Together, we’ll devise a plan that’s realistic and meets your adventure goals.
 The Plan will include your chosen goal, logistics for achieving that goal, and a training plan for meeting that goal.
 A key element of your plan will be an in-depth look at the gear you’ll need, how to plan and execute a safe trip, and resources you can use to achieve your goal.
 The goal is to have a Plan of Action in place within two weeks of signing up for GetGoingNC Adventure Coaching.

 - Monthly phone check-in.
 Once a month, we’ll touch base by phone to see how your goal is coming along, making adjustments, if necessary.

 - Open email access.
 Feel free to check in with questions via email as need be.
 If an answer is better handled over the phone, we’ll make that happen.